 Being able to effectively analyze structures for dynamic issues is a critical part of ensuring high quality designs.
-Our FEMAP Dynamics course provides and in-depth of study of dynamics using FEMAP and NX Nastran with a focus on practical applications to help analysts solve a wide range of structural dynamic issues and improve products quality.
+Our FEMAP Dynamics course provides and in-depth of study of dynamics using FEMAP and Simcenter Nastran with a focus on practical applications to help analysts solve a wide range of structural dynamic issues and improve products quality.
 Written by experienced dynamics experts, this course includes lectures and “hands-on”course exercises that reveal approaches to dynamic analyses that the student will be able to use to improve product performance.
 The course also includes short simple quizzes to enhance knowledge retention, discussion forums to interact with other students and the instructors and all files related to the course exercises.

 The goal of this course is to significantly improve the student’s “insight” into the dynamic response of structures and ensure they can select and efficiently perform the appropriate analyses to optimize product performance.